TIBCOSoftware/snappydata/docs/reference/sql_reference/ref-grant.md

 -   Run a specified function or procedure.

 !!!Note:
-	This release of RowStore does not support Loader/Writer/Listener privileges, Data Aware Procedure privileges, where clause read privileges, or Write Behind Listeners privileges.
+	This release of SnappyData does not support Loader/Writer/Listener privileges, Data Aware Procedure privileges, where clause read privileges, or Write Behind Listeners privileges.

 You cannot grant privileges to gateway senders or gateway senders when using WAN replication.